People

 Meredith Kupinski’s Bio:

-Meredith Kupinski joined the College of Optical Sciences at the University of Arizona (UA) in 2008 where she is now a Assistant Professor developing polarimetric instrumentation, polarized light scattering models, and polarization-aware computer vision and graphics capabilities.
+Meredith Kupinski joined the Wyant College of Optical Sciences at the University of Arizona (UA) in 2008 where she is now an Associate Professor developing polarimetric instrumentation, polarized light scattering models, and polarization-aware computer vision and graphics capabilities.
+In 2016, she was awarded a Jean d’Alembert visiting scholar position at École Polytechnic in France to work on Mueller polarimetry for cervical cancer detection.
+In 2024, she received an NSF CAREER award.
+Her career goals include leveraging academic resources to build new opportunities for underrepresented students.
 She earned a BS with Highest Honors in Imaging Technologies from the Rochester Institute of Technology and an MS and PhD in Optical Sciences from UA.
 Being both an optical engineer and an image scientist, her research considers every aspect of the imaging chain: engineering requirements and optical design, uncertainty and statistics of calibration and data acquisition, and optical physics modeling.
-Dr. Kupinski’s scientific contributions span various applications: the detection and characterization of abnormalities in medical imaging, estimating parameters to model the Earth’s atmosphere in remote sensing, and computer vision classification.
-Dr. Kupinski was the recipient of Science, Engineering, and Education for Sustainability (SEES) postdoctoral NSF fellowship to study polarimetry for aerosol science.
-In 2016, she was awarded a Jean d’Alembert visiting scholar position at École Polytechnic in France to work on Mueller polarimetry for cervical cancer detection.
-Her career goals include leveraging academic resources to build new opportunities for underrepresented students.
-Dr. Kupinski values multi-disciplinary experiences and exposure to diverse perspectives.
+Prof. Kupinski’s scientific contributions span various applications: the detection and characterization of abnormalities in medical imaging, estimating parameters to model the Earth’s atmosphere in remote sensing, and computer vision classification.
+Prof. Kupinski was the recipient of Science, Engineering, and Education for Sustainability (SEES) postdoctoral NSF fellowship to study polarimetry for aerosol science.
+Prof. Kupinski values multi-disciplinary experiences and exposure to diverse perspectives.

 Jeremy Parkinson